Travel.State.Gov >

 Terrorist attacks can happen with little or no warning, with terrorists targeting public areas such as tourist locations, transportation hubs, markets/shopping malls, restaurants, places of worship, school campuses, and government facilities.

 Unexploded landmines and cluster munitions are a hazard along the Afghan-Tajik and Uzbek-Tajik borders, as well as in the Vakhsh and Rasht valleys.
 Heed land mine warning signs.
 Do not venture off the road into areas marked with red and white plastic tape.
-Avoid roadside ditches, shoulders, and unmarked trails.
+Avoid roadside ditches, shoulders, and unmarked trails in these regions.
 Never touch anything resembling unexploded munitions.

-Be cautious when traveling within five miles of the Tajikistan-Kyrgyzstan border.
+Be cautious when traveling near and along the Tajikistan-Kyrgyzstan border.
 There have been several instances of armed skirmishes between Tajik and Kyrgyz border guards over the past five years, particularly in the Isfara area and the Vorukh enclave.

 Read the country information page for additional information on travel to Tajikistan.